-Benefit Description You pay Lab, X-ray and other diagnostic tests (cont.)
-High Option Standard Option UltrasoundElectrocardiogram and EEG 10% coinsurance 20% coinsurance CT Scans/PET Scans/MRI High Option Standard Option CT ScansMRI'sPET Scans \$250 copayment then 10% coinsurance per service.
-20% coinsurance reventive care, adult High Option Standard Option Annual physicals and annual well women visits are covered as wellness visits.
+Benefit Description You pay CT Scans/PET Scans/MRI Standard Option CT Scans 25% coinsurance, Deductible Applies. • MRI's • PET Scans Preventive care, adult Standard Option Annual physicals and annual well women visits are covered as wellness visits.
 Additional visits are subject to the office visit copayments.
 Nothing.
-Nothing.
-No deductible.
 Immunizations Medically Necessary immunizations, including but not limited to human papillomavirus vaccine, are covered.
 Immunizations that can be safely administered without the supervision of health care professionals will be administered at the most appropriate level of care.
 Unexpected mass immunizations directed by federal, state or local public officials or schools for general population groups are not covered.
 Clinical Breast Exams A complete and thorough clinical breast exam to check for lumps and other changes for the purpose of early detection and prevention of breast cancer at least every three years for women at least 20 years of age but less than 40 years of age and annually for women 40 years of age or older is covered.
 Nothing.
-Nothing.
-No deductible.
-Mammograms A screening mammogram and/or breast ultrasound is covered annually under the wellness benefit for women age 35 and over.
-Screenings other than what is listed are subject to the diagnostic testing and/or office visit Copayments or Coinsurance.
-Nothing.
-Nothing.
-No deductible.
+Mammograms A screening mammogram including but not limited to, a screening Breast Tomosynthesis (3D mammogram), is covered annually under the wellness benefit for women age 35 and over.
+Screenings other than what is listed are subject to the diagnostic testing and/or office visit Deductible, Copayments or Coinsurance.
 PAP Smear One cervical smear or PAP smear test each year is covered for females.
-Additional PAP smear tests are subject to the appropriate Copayment or Coinsurance.
+Additional PAP smear tests are subject to the appropriate Deductible, Copayment or Coinsurance.
 Nothing.
-Nothing.
-No deductible.
 Surveillance Test for Ovarian Cancer An annual screening for ovarian cancer using CA-125 serum tumor marker testing, transvaginal ultrasound, or pelvic examination is covered for females who are at risk of ovarian cancer.
-Additional Surveillance tests are subject to the appropriate Copayment or Coinsurance.
-Nothing.
-Nothing.
-No deductible.
+Additional Surveillance tests are subject to the appropriate Deductible, Copayment or Coinsurance.